 Are Republicans really all that different from Democrats?
 Will Romney present voters with a real and clear alternative in November?

-Chris Dolan is an assistant professor of political science at Lebanon Valley College and the author of “Striking First,” “In War We Trust,” and “The Presidency and Economic Policy.”
+Chris Dolan is associate professor of political science at Lebanon Valley College and the author of “Striking First,” “In War We Trust” and “The Presidency and Economic Policy.”